marcin-wosinek/blog/_posts/2013-04-14-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 * mechanism of fireing functions based on place in aplication
 * allow us to build bookmarkable urls for our backbone views

+## Unserscore
+* utility belt for js
+* foreach, map, reduce, templating

 ## Front end templating
 * allows us to dynamically build html on browser side
 * non-hacky approach to ajax

-## What is already implemented using backbone in drupal?
-* edit - inplace editing for fields

 ## What we can use Backbone for?
 * current implementations